Transitive RL: Value Learning via Divide and Conquer: Experimental Details

 where trajectories $\tau$ are sampled from the same trajectory distribution used in \methodname.
 When $i+n > j$, we appropriately clip the value of $n$ (this is omitted in the objective above for notational simplicity).
 Intuitively, the objective above can be viewed as the closest TD-based variant (ablation) of \methodname.

-\textbf{SGT-DP~\citep{sgt_jurgenson2020}.} SGT-DP is a triangle inequality-based GCRL algorithm that takes the hard maximum over the entire state space to compute the optimal subgoal, as with its predecessors~\citep{gcrl_kaelbling1993, fwrl_dhiman2018}.
-This algorithm was originally designed for tabular environments.
-To make it compatible with our continuous-control environments, we instead use $M$ randomly sampled subgoal candidates from the dataset, and take the maximum over these $M$ states.
+\textbf{TDP~\citep{gcrl_kaelbling1993, fwrl_dhiman2018, sgt_jurgenson2020}.} We refer to triangle-inequality dynamic programming (TDP) as GCRL algorithms that take a hard maximum over the entire state space to compute an optimal subgoal~\citep{gcrl_kaelbling1993, fwrl_dhiman2018, sgt_jurgenson2020}.
+These algorithms were originally designed for tabular environments, so we consider a sampling-based variant of TDP for our experiments.
+Specifically, to compute a hard maximum in our continuous-control environments, we sample $M$ subgoal candidates from the dataset, and take the maximum over these $M$ states.
 Formally, we minimize the following loss:

-where $g^r$ is a randomly sampled goal from the dataset (note that this distribution is different from that of $g$, as $g$ is typically partially sampled with hindsight relabeling), $P$ is a tunable hyperparameter (a large number to approximate the distance between a random $(s, g)$ pair), and $W = \{(w^{(i)}, a_w^{(i)})\}_{i=1}^M$ is a set of $M$ randomly sampled state-action pairs from the dataset.
+where $g^r$ is a randomly sampled goal from the dataset (note that this distribution is different from that of $g$, as $g$ is typically partially sampled with hindsight relabeling), $P$ is a tunable hyperparameter (a large number to approximate the distance between a random $(s, g)$ pair~\citep{sgt_jurgenson2020}), and $W = \{(w^{(i)}, a_w^{(i)})\}_{i=1}^M$ is a set of $M$ randomly sampled state-action pairs from the dataset.

 \textbf{COE~\citep{coe_piekos2023}.} COE is a triangle inequality-based GCRL algorithm that uses a separate generator network $G(\pl{s}, \pl{a}, \pl{g}): \gS \times \gA \times \gS \to \gS$ to predict the optimal subgoal.
 Since this algorithm was originally designed for online GCRL, we add an additional behavioral regularizer to constrain this generator network to produce in-distribution states, as commonly done in offline RL~\citep{brac_wu2019, td3bc_fujimoto2021, rebrac_tarasov2023}.
 Formally, we minimize the following losses to train the value function and generator: